Tepui: Flora and fauna

 The plateaus of the tepuis are completely isolated from the ground forest, making them ecological islands.
 The altitude causes them to have a different climate from the ground forest.
 The top presents cool temperatures with frequent rainfall, while the bases of the mountains have a tropical, warm and humid climate.
-Due to its isolation, a unique world of plants and animals has evolved over millennia.
-This endemic flora and fauna developed separately from the rest of the world, cut off by the imposing rock walls.
+A unique world of plants and animals has evolved over millennia.
+These endemic flora and fauna developed separately from the rest of the world, cut off by the imposing rock walls.
 Some tepui sinkholes contain species that have evolved in these "islands within islands" that are unique to that sinkhole.
 The tepuis are considered a distinct biogeographic region known as Pantepui.

 The tepuis are often referred to as the Galápagos Islands of the mainland, having a large number of unique plants and animals not found anywhere else in the world.
 The floors of the mesas are poor in nutrients, which has led to a rich variety of carnivorous plants, such as Drosera and most species of Heliamphora, as well as a wide variety of orchids and bromeliads.
 The weathered, craggy nature of the rocky ground means no layers of humus are formed.

 It has been hypothesized that endemics on tepuis represent relict fauna and flora that underwent vicariant speciation when the plateau became fragmented over geological time.
 However, recent studies suggest that tepuis are not as isolated as originally believed.
 For example, an endemic group of treefrogs, Tepuihyla, have diverged after the tepuis were formed; that is, speciation followed colonization from the lowlands.

-The tepuis, also known as 'islands above the rainforest', are a challenge for researchers, as they are home to a high number of new species that have yet to be described.
+The tepuis are a challenge for researchers, as they are home to a high number of species that have yet to be described.
 Some of these mountains are cloaked by thick clouds for nearly the entire year.
 Their surfaces could previously only be photographed by helicopter radar equipment.

-Major botanical explorations of the tepuis started in the 19th century, including those of Alexander von Humboldt and Aimé Bonpland and Robert Schomburgk.
-From the 1950s onwards Julian Steyermark and Bassett Maguire started the Guayana Shield Program to document the entire flora of the Venezuelan tepuis and surrounding lowlands, and undertook numerous expeditions.
+Major botanical explorations of the tepuis started in the 19th century, including those of Alexander von Humboldt, Aimé Bonpland and Robert Schomburgk.
+From the 1950s onwards Julian Steyermark and Bassett Maguire started the Guayana Shield Program to document the entire flora of the Venezuelan tepuis and surrounding lowlands, and they undertook numerous expeditions.
 This program produced the Flora of the Venezuelan Guayana, a multi-volume work published between 1995 and 2005.
-It treated 2447 species of vascular plants native to the Pantepui biogeographic province, 42% of which are endemic to the tepuis with up to 25% of species restricted to single mountains.
+It treated 2,447 species of vascular plants native to the Pantepui biogeographic province, 42% of which are endemic to the tepuis with up to 25% of species restricted to single mountains.
 Five botanical expeditions were undertaken to three Brazilian tepuis – Serra do Aracá, Pico da Neblina, and Monte Caburaí – from 2011 to 2014.

 Many tepuis are in the Canaima National Park in Venezuela, which has been classified as a World Heritage Site by UNESCO.